developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/mx/data-capture/barcode/index.md

 	* Concat Mode Never - Do not concatenate pairs of ISBT codes encountered (default).
 	* Concat Mode Always - There must be two ISBT codes in order to decode and perform concatenation.
 Does not decode single ISBT symbols.
 	* Concat Mode Auto - Decodes and concatenates pairs of ISBT codes immediately.
 If only a single ISBT symbol is present, the device must decode the symbol the number of times set via Redundancy - Code128 before transmitting its data to confirm that there is no additional ISBT symbol.
-* Check ISBT Table - The ISBT specification includes a table that lists several types of ISBT bar codes that are commonly used in pairs.
+* Check ISBT Table - The ISBT specification includes a table that lists several types of ISBT barcodes that are commonly used in pairs.
 If ISBT128 Concat Mode is set, enable Check ISBT Table to concatenate only those pairs found in this table.
 Other types of ISBT codes are not concatenated.
-* Security Level - The scanner offers four levels of decode security for Code 128 bar codes.
-Select increasing levels of security for decreasing levels of bar code quality.
+* Security Level - The scanner offers four levels of decode security for Code 128 barcodes.
+Select increasing levels of security for decreasing levels of barcode quality.
 There is an inverse relationship between security and scanner aggressiveness, so choose only that level of security necessary for any given application.
-	* Security Level 0 - This setting allows the scanner to operate in its most aggressive state, while providing sufficient security in decoding most "in-spec" bar codes.
+	* Security Level 0 - This setting allows the scanner to operate in its most aggressive state, while providing sufficient security in decoding most "in-spec" barcodes.
 	* Security Level 1 - This setting eliminates most misdecodes.
 	* Security Level 2 - Select this option if Security level 1 fails to eliminate misdecodes.
 	* Security Level 3 - If Security Level 2 is selected and misdecodes still occur, select this security level.
-Be advised, selecting this option is an extreme measure against mis-decoding severely out of spec bar codes.
+Be advised, selecting this option is an extreme measure against mis-decoding severely out of spec barcodes.
 Selecting this level of security significantly impairs the decoding ability of the scanner.
-If this level of security is needed, try to improve the quality of the bar codes.
+If this level of security is needed, try to improve the quality of the barcodes.
 * Code128 Reduced Quiet Zone - 	Code128 Reduced Quiet Zone
 * Ignore Code128 FNC4 - Ignore Code128 FNC4